Approach

 Prioritize

-Rank portcos and use cases by expected ROI, readiness score, and speed to impact.
+Rank portcos and use cases by expected ROI, readiness, and speed.
 You pick the top 2-3 to start with.
 Not everything at once.
-The fastest path to proving this works is picking the companies where the conditions are already favorable and the expected return is obvious.
+The fastest path to proving this works is picking companies where the conditions are already favorable and the return is obvious.

 Step 03 | Months 2-4